Latest SeedProd News

 Use the WordPress Full Site Editor

 If you’re using a block-based WordPress theme, you may find it easier to use the WordPress Full Site Editor (FSE) to adjust your blog layout.
-The FSE is a visual editor that uses the WordPress block editor (Gutenberg) for your site design, allowing you to customize the pages yourself.
+The Full Site Editor (FSE) is a built-in WordPress tool that lets you visually customize your entire site using blocks.

 You can edit virtually any page, including your front page, headers, footers, and, of course, your blog page.